pkqxdd/vexDB-Data-Collector/README.rst

 General Information
 ===================

 This repository includes script for collecting information of a VRC event from vexDB, primarily for better scouting.
 There are two different versions of script, one is synchronous and another is asynchronous.
-The asynchronous version should run a lot faster than the synchronous version, especially with slow Internet connection.
-However, if you are get any weird errors, try to run the synchronous version, as it is tested more.
+The asynchronous version is recommended should run a lot faster than the synchronous version, especially with slow Internet connection.

 Tested on Ubuntu 17.10, macOS 10.12.6.
 I don't guarantee it work on Windows.
 Nobody likes Windows anyway.